bmeviauac01/datadriven/docs/homework/ef/index.md

     If you are using `dotnet cli` to run the tests, make sure to display the test names too.
 Use the `-v n` command line switch to set detailed logging.

-    It is not necessary for the image to show the exact same source code that you actually submit, there can be some minor changes here and there.
+    The image does not need to show the exact same source code that you submit; there can be some minor changes here and there.
 That is, if the tests run successfully and you create the screenshot, then later you make some **minor** change to the source, there is no need for you to update the screenshot.

 ## Exercise 2: Repository implementation using Entity Framework (2 points)

 !!! note ""
-    In the evaluation you will see the text “imsc” in the exercise title; this is meant for the Hungarian students.
+    In the evaluation, you will see the text “imsc” in the exercise title; this is meant for the Hungarian students.
 Please ignore that.

 The Entity Framework DbContext created above has some drawbacks.
-For example we need to trigger loading related entities using `Include` in every query, and the mapped entities are bound to match the database schema precisely.
-In complex applications the DbContext is frequently wrapped in a repository that handles all peculiarities of the data access layer.
+For example, we need to trigger loading related entities using `Include` in every query, and the mapped entities are bound to precisely match the database schema.
+In complex applications, the DbContext is frequently wrapped in a repository that handles all peculiarities of the data access layer.

 Implement class `ProductRepository` that helps with listing and inserting products.
-You are provided with a so-called _model_ class that represents the product entity, only in a more user-friendly way: it contains the tax percentage value directly.
-An instance if this class is built from database entities, but represents all information in one instance instead of having to handle a product and a VAT record separately.
+You are provided with a so-called _model_ class representing the product entity, only in a more user-friendly way: it contains the tax percentage value directly.
+An instance of this class is built from database entities, but represents all information in one instance instead of having to handle a product and a VAT record separately.
 Class `Model.Product` contains most properties of class `DbProduct`, but _instead of_ the navigation property to `DbVat` it contains the referenced percentage value (`VAT.Percentage`) directly.

 Implement the methods of class `ProductRepository.